 - 2 cups drained, cooked borlotti beans

-- 1. In a small Dutch oven or other heavy pot over medium heat, melt the butter.
-Add the onion, the fennel, the garlic, 2 teaspoons of the oregano, the red pepper flakes, and a pinch of salt.
+- In a small Dutch oven or other heavy pot over medium heat, melt the butter.
+Add the onion, the fennel, the garlic, 2 teaspoons oregano, the red pepper flakes, and a pinch salt.
 Saute until the vegetables are soft and fragrant, about 10 minutes.

-- 3. Add the remaining 2 teaspoons oregano and salt and pepper to taste.
-The sauce can be made up to this point 1 or 2 days ahead; let cool and refrigerate.
+- Add the remaining 2 teaspoons oregano and salt and pepper to taste.
+Let cool.
+(The sauce can be refrigerated for up to 2 days at this point.)

-- 6. Spoon the polenta into warmed shallow bowls and make a well in the center of each serving.
-Spoon the tomato sauce into the well.
+- Spoon the polenta into warmed shallow bowls and make a well in the center of each serving.
+Spoon some of the beans and tomato sauce into each well.
 Garnish with Parmesan cheese.